alevincenzi/refactoring/README.md

-# refactoring
+# Refactoring: Improving the Design of Existing Code

-Refactoring: Improving the Design of Existing Code - Martin Fowler
+A small exercise on refactoring